Research in action

 Spratt's team has received more than $422,000 from the National Health and Medical Research Council (NHMRC) to further its research, which he hopes will lead to full clinical trials within three years.
 He also holds a three-year NHMRC-funded fellowship to continue his work in the field.

-Returning to Newcastle to pursue his research career gave Dr Neil Spratt the opportunity to link with leading researchers Professor Mike Calford, now the University's Deputy Vice-Chancellor (Research), and Professor Chris Levi, director of its Priority Research Centre for Translational Neuroscience and Mental Health.
+Returning to Newcastle to pursue his research career gave Dr Neil Spratt the opportunity to link with leading researchers Professor Mike Calford and Professor Chris Levi, of the Priority Research Centre for Brain and Mental Health.

 "I have great respect for both of them," Spratt states.
 "Both Chris and I trained at the National Stroke Research Institute (NSRI), in Melbourne, which has a very strong focus on 'bench to bedside' research, and even before coming to Newcastle I was collaborating with researchers in Mike's team of neuroscientists."